alexandershaw4/aoptim/README.md

 % Pp  = posterior probabilites
 % H   = history
 %
-% *NOTE THAT, FOR FREE ENERGY OBJECTIVE, THE OUTPUT F-VALUE IS SIGN FLIPPED!
 % *If the optimiser isn't working well, try making V smaller!
 %
 % References